IBM/event-automation/_es_11.2/02-installing/06-installing.md

    oc ibm-pak generate mirror-manifests ibm-eventstreams <target-registry>
    ```

-   Where `target-registry` is the internal docker registry.
+   Where `target-registry` is the internal container image registry.

    **Note**: To filter for a specific image group, add the parameter `--filter <image_group>` to the previous command.